developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-6/guide/about/index.md

 **NOTE**: New features in EKB 3.6 must be implemented using Enterprise Keyboard Designer 1.6 or later.

+* Enterprise Keyboard Designer now provides **[predeveloped sample layouts](https://techdocs.zebra.com/ekd/latest/samples/)**, which can be downloaded and deployed immediately or customized to best suit the needs of an organization.

 > For more information about new EKB 3.6 features, please refer to the [Enterprise Keyboard Designer usage guide](http://techdocs.zebra.com/ekd/latest/guide/usage).

 ### Device Support